 The on air broadcast heard on CFET were 2 different female voices, speaking the CAP test message in English, followed by French.
 Levels OK, clear, maybe a slight crackle\distortion, source over modulation.
 Could still tell it was a computer, not robotic sounding.
 In the espeak French alert, “www” didn’t sound correct.
 Alerts broadcast with onboard Espeak TTS wasn’t very good, using Polly was clear and easily understood.
 Polly pronounced the “.ca” url correctly as “dot-see-a” while espeak pronouced it as “dot-kah”

 A couple of minutes after initial successful test, used our function button to replay the test alert.
 It did this properly, and reported in logs it was being played a second time.
 This allows stations to set to the player to play the BI (Broadcast Intrusive) message the required one time, but with the option to replay this alert manually in dashboard menu, until it is either; canceled or when it is set to expire in the CAP message.
+I inadvertently rebooted the playout computer five minutes after the test had finished.
+Upon startup, it began to play the test alert, simulating what would happen if a power failure occurred during an alert.
+Based on the expected behavior, the alert should have replayed once upon power restoration, unless the message had expired.
+I then used the cancel button to expire the alert, which did occur immediately; however, the alert finished playing while still in progress.
+Subsequently, the alert was moved to the expired queue.

 Alert Ready Tests – Polly Dashboard